matrix-org/matrix-spec-proposals/specification/proposals_intro.rst

 Proposal Ready for Review   A proposal document which is now ready and waiting for review by the core team and community Proposal In Review          A proposal document which is currently in review Proposal Passed Review      A proposal document which has passed review as worth implementing and then being added to the spec
-Spec PR Missing             A proposal which has been implemented and is being used in the wild but hasn't yet been added to the spec
+Spec PR Missing             A proposal which has been implemented and has been used in the wild for a few months but hasn't yet been added to the spec
 Spec PR Ready for Review    A proposal which has been PR'd against the spec and is awaiting review Spec PR In Review           A proposal which has been PR'd against the spec and is in review Merged                      A proposal whose PR has merged into the spec!
 Blocked                     A proposal which is temporarily blocked on some external factor (e.g. being blocked on another proposal first being approved)
-Abandoned                   A proposal where the author/shepherd is not responsive Obsolete                    A proposal which has been overtaken by other proposals Rejected                    A proposal which is not going to be incorporated into Matrix
+Abandoned                   A proposal where the author/shepherd has not been responsive for a few months Obsolete                    A proposal which has been overtaken by other proposals Rejected                    A proposal which is not going to be incorporated into Matrix
 =========================== =======================================================